Zen-Initiative/Tracking-Fingerprinting-JS-Blocklist/README.md

 #### 🔒🔒 uBO strict blocklists 🔏🔏

-The strict version of our uBO blocklists specify both `$script` and `$inline-font`.
-In the case that another filter list contains an exception to unblock the javascript, our strict list still blocks `$inline-font` as a potential fingerprinting vector.
+The strict blocklists utilize uBO’s extended syntax to explicitly block both `$script` and `$inline-font`.
+If another filter list contains an exception to unblock the script, `$inline-font` is still blocked as a potential fingerprinting vector.

-It’s only needed when exceptions exist in other filter lists to unblock a script.
+It’s only needed when there’s an exception in another filter list that unblocks a script.

-See a real-life example with more detail in our Wiki: [Notes on uBO strict blocklists](https://github.com/Zen-Initiative/Tracking-Fingerprinting-JS-Blocklist/wiki/Notes-on-uBO-strict-blocklists)
+See a real-life example with more detail in the Wiki: [Notes on uBO strict blocklists](https://github.com/Zen-Initiative/Tracking-Fingerprinting-JS-Blocklist/wiki/Notes-on-uBO-strict-blocklists)

 ---

 #### 🔓 Whitelisting & potential false positives
 - Currently no whitelist is applied when generating the blocklists.
 - Occasional manual maintenance (e.g. removal of incorrectly processed URLs) may be carried out
-- An optional [Unbreak List](https://raw.githubusercontent.com/Zen-Initiative/Tracking-Fingerprinting-JS-Blocklist/main/uBO-unbreak-list/tracking-js-unbreak-uBO.txt) is provided for uBO (recommended to use with "strict" filter lists)
+- An optional [Unbreak List](https://raw.githubusercontent.com/Zen-Initiative/Tracking-Fingerprinting-JS-Blocklist/main/uBO-unbreak-list/tracking-js-unbreak-uBO.txt) is provided for uBO (recommended to use with "strict" blocklists)
 - Create local exceptions (in uBO ect) to handle other false positives.

 ---